 Somehow I had moved to this area of town and reached this place of poverty and loss through events that caused a chain reaction.
 I was uneducated, pregnant with a third, and at times depressed.
 Johnnie helped me get through many social issues and spiritual issues.
 She had a way of making me believe and hope.
 My place of poverty was her place of rescue.
 It was her new beginnings.
 Her glasses revealed things my glasses couldn’t see.

 I’ll never forget the first time I was invited over to Johnnie’s house and ushered into her living room.
-She smiled her amazing smile and took off her flip flop to swat a cock roach that she declared was just greeting me at the door.
-As I made my way into the kitchen I met her son and daughter who were both pleasant and excited to get to know me– their mysterious new neighbor.
-Johnnie was wearing a housecoat and she had a comb stuck in her hair.
+She smiled her fantastic smile and took off her flip-flop to swat a cockroach that she declared was just greeting me at the door.
+As I made my way into the kitchen, I met her son and daughter who were both pleasant and excited to get to know me– their mysterious new neighbor.
+Johnnie was wearing a housecoat, and she had a comb stuck in her hair.
 She had attitude and big beautiful eyes.
-She also had a huge iron skillet and in the midst of cockroaches crunching under my shoes she was carefully and meticulously frying up chicken Colonel Sander’s would have coveted.
+She also had a huge iron skillet, and in the midst of cockroaches crunching under my shoes she was carefully and meticulously frying up chicken Colonel Sander’s would have coveted.